Kia Wright Kia Wright

 …you have so much within your control before reaching those limitations.

-Epigenetic expression is how your choices — environment, habits, stress, nutrition, sleep, etc. — flip certain genes “on” or “off.”
+Epigenetic expression is how your choices—environment, habits, stress, nutrition, sleep, etc.—switch certain genes “on” or “off.”

-Blaming genetics can be tempting as the easy way out — owning the rest means taking responsibility and doing something about it.
+Blaming genetics can be tempting as the easy way out—owning the rest means taking responsibility but also puts the power back in your hands.

 …you have so much within your control before reaching those limitations.

-Epigenetic expression is how your choices — environment, habits, stress, nutrition, sleep, etc. — flip certain genes “on” or “off.”
+Epigenetic expression is how your choices—environment, habits, stress, nutrition, sleep, etc.—switch certain genes “on” or “off.”

-Blaming genetics can be tempting as the easy way out — owning the rest means taking responsibility and doing something about it.
+Blaming genetics can be tempting as the easy way out—owning the rest means taking responsibility but also puts the power back in your hands.

 Read More